-11. Deferred Outflows / Inflows of Resources.
+- 13. Pensions.
+For purposes of measuring the net pension liability and pension expense, information about the fiduciary net position of the Public Employee Retirement System of Idaho Base Plan (Base Plan) and additions to/deductions from Base Plan's fiduciary net position have been determined on the same basis as they are reported by the Base Plan.
+For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
+Investments are reported at fair value. - 14.
+Deferred Outflows / Inflows of Resources.
 In addition to assets, the Statement of Financial Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The City does not have any items that qualify for reporting in this category.
+The City has one item that qualifies for reporting in this category and it occurs on the government-wide statement of net position.
+The City reports deferred outflows of resources related to pensions for its proportionate shares of collective deferred outflows of resources related to pensions and City contributions to pension plans subsequent to the measurement date of the collective net pension liability (asset).

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The City only has one type of item, which arises only under a modified accrual basis of accounting, that qualifies for reporting in this category.
+The City has one type of item, which arises only under a modified accrual basis of accounting, that qualifies for reporting in this category.
 Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from property taxes.
 This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
+The City also reports deferred inflows of resources for its proportionate share of the collective deferred inflows of resources related to pensions in the government-wide statement of net position.